AydanPirani/Hosted-Trie/README.md

 # Hosted-Trie
 The final take-home project, made for Slingshot's Fellowship program.
-This project had two parts: a cloud-based server (found in the backend folder) and a CLI (found in the client-side folder).
+This project had two parts: a cloud-based server (found in the backend folder) and a CLI (found in the trie-cli folder).
 The backend was a Flask-based Python app, hosted on PythonAnywhere at [aydanpirani.pythonanywhere.com/](aydanpirani.pythonanywhere.com).

 ### Table of Contents
 [CLI Installation and Usage](#cli-installation-and-usage)